 At 21, through the patience and love shown him by his high school hostel warden, he had a dramatic change of heart and committed his life to Christ and to serving and loving others instead of hurting them.
 He organized 24 hour prayer, donated blood regularly and mobilized others to do the same, and rallied his townspeople to support the political party which is favorable to Christians, and led a youth ministry.
 When the funds TellAsia sent for earthquake relief had all been utilized, he organized a soccer tournament to raise more.
 Somewhere along the way he broke his leg three times in the same place, thus ending his sports career.

-Most recently Amar coordinated our first 2020 Network Conference, mobilizing leaders from 65 of Nepal’s 75 Districts to make the long journey to attend.
+Most recently Adit coordinated our first network conference, mobilizing leaders from 65 of Nepal’s 75 Districts to make the long journey to attend.
 Now at 24 the former gangster sports star is ravenous for the Word of God, compassionate, constantly serving others, and full of vision to bring God’s love to his nation.
 “God is help me change my life,” he says.
 “I want to be reflect of Jesus.”

 At last we bumped and jolted into the village of Candri.
 When asked the directions back to Kathmandu, Google returned a message I’ve never seen before: “Can’t find a way there.”
 Six grueling hours had brought us a total distance of only 65 miles!

-Around a hundred villagers awaited our arrival and were just finishing a chicken curry lunch provided by funds Amar had saved out of what TellAsia had provided for the 2020 Conference.
+Around a hundred villagers awaited our arrival and were just finishing a chicken curry lunch provided by funds Adit had saved out of what TellAsia had provided for the conference.
 The church in this village had collapsed in the earthquake, thankfully not injuring anyone.
 Down the mountain a few hours, passed on our way here, a church had collapsed killing 17 from Hartaj’s organization.
 “I would have been in that building and maybe died too,” he reminisced, trembling.
 “But a few days earlier I had an accident and broke my arm.”
 Hartaj went on to say, “That was a tragic day.
-We lost our visionary leader.
-His vision was to plant 777 churches throughout Nepal.
-We planted 70.
+We lost our leader.
+He had a great vision to serve this nation.
 But now he’s dead.”

 “But you aren’t dead!”
 I exclaimed.
 “God saved your life for a reason.
 YOU are the new visionary leader!
 You will lead the vision now!”

 The new Chandri Village church was roomy and wisely built of tin instead of brick.
-Around ten years ago these hills had never heard the name of Jesus.
-When Pastor Dhonu began to preach the Gospel 26 years ago, the Hindus viewed Christ as a threat to their traditions.
+Around ten years ago these hills were steeped in fear of demons and superstitions.
+When Pastor Dhonu began to preach the Gospel 26 years ago, the villagers viewed Christ as a threat to their traditions.
 People from all the surrounding villages came together and conspired to kill him.
 He found himself being hunted by a mob of 6,000 people!
 They demanded his death.
 But after they beat him and destroyed his house and belongings and threw him in jail for three days, God miraculously delivered him.
-Today each of the villages which had formerly opposed him has a thriving church.
-He’s planted 14 total and has vision to keep on reaching more unreached areas.
+Today each of the villages which had formerly opposed him has a thriving congregation liberated from fear and full of joy.

 Pastor Dhonu honored his guests with wreaths of marigolds.
 In rhythm to the praise and worship music, Hartaj started up a dance in back with some of the children.
-Then Dr. Tom and I preached, and Shiloh took pics and prayed for the sick.
+Then our board member and I preached, and Shiloh took pics and prayed for the sick.
 Many people were still suffering from injuries acquired during the earthquake.
 We also prayed for a bedridden lady with an infected leg.
 Simple antibiotics would cure her but up here there’s very little access to medical help.

 It was dark by the time we set out back to the city.
 Our aging driver, we soon learned, had poor night vision.
 12+ hours in a single day of sitting in a bouncing, jolting, swerving jeep taught us a valuable lesson: Next time, we’ll plan to stay overnight in the village!